jconorgrogan/Informational-Constructivism/README.md

-## The Core Logic: Prerequisites for Describable, Finite Systems
+## The Core Logic of Informational Constructivism

 **What must be true for any system capable of description, internal registration, and operating under finite constraints?
 Can we deduce the minimal prerequisites from first principles?**